SCC-Turing-Machine/How-to-use-GitHub/HELP.md

     <br><br>
 #Edit a File<br>
   ->go to file you want to edit<br>
-    ->Click pencil icon, it's next to the garbage icon
+    ->Click pencil icon, it's next to the garbage icon(which can be used to delete a file)